RoboticsLabURJC/2019-tfm-omar-garrido/README.md

 Conclusion: I see a few people on github with similar problems.
 After all this test I can almost assure that this is probably a hardware related problem and not a software problem.
 Probably a problem with the USB cable, having not enough bandwidth for example, or a problem with my 3.0 USB, since my  motherboard has an old USB 3.0 but I also have a USB 3.0 expansion PCIe card, so there should not be a problem with that.
 The last thing that comes to my mind is the camera itself, but since the problems seen are bandwith related I guess I can discard this.

 <a name="week4"></a>
-## Week 10-11 Realsense D435 problems 2 and Range Flow Constrain.
+## Week 10-11 Realsense D435 problems fixed and Range Flow Constrain.
 After I get my hands on a borrowed laptop that had a USB 3.0, i could verify that the problems with the realsense D435 where due to my computer, since on that laptop the realsense-viewer app could work on all resolutions at 30 fps without problems.